Padimas-Inovasi-Teknologi/mid_flutter/README.md

 *Note*: This plugin is still under development, and some Components might not be available yet or still has so many bugs.
 - This Interface is supported by one of Indonesia's Payment Gateway vendor [Midtrans](midtrans github)
+- We override MidtransKit SDK from Midtrans locally in order to handle cancel button clicked

 ## Installation